 |Neuroscience depth/focus courses||Advanced expertise in several of the fundamental areas of neuroscience||These 3 additional neuroscience courses should be completed by the end of Year 3|

 |Neuroscience-related discipline specialization||Expert specialization in a neuroscience-related discipline||All additional specialization courses should be completed by the end of Year 4|

 |Doctoral thesis||State-of-the-art independent research contribution to neuroscience||Prospectus: end of Year 3; Thesis: end of Year 5|

 Neuroscience PhD graduation worksheet

 Students apply for admission to one of the participating departments and their admission to CU Boulder and financial support is determined by that department.
-Once in residence, students are able to enter the Neuroscience PhD while still maintaining their "home" in the department to which they were admitted.
-Students who complete the Neuroscience PhD Program receive a single diploma that indicates a PhD in Neuroscience with specialization in the student's track.
+Once in residence, students are able to enter the combined Neuroscience PhD program while still maintaining their "home" in the department to which they were admitted.
+Students who complete the combined Neuroscience PhD Program receive a single diploma that indicates both the home department's major and the Neuroscience major with specialization in the student's track.

-Steps for applying to the Neuroscience PhD Program:
+Steps for applying to the combined Neuroscience PhD Program: